mayconfmelo/min-book/template/main.typ

 outubro.

-#annexes[
+#set text(lang: "en")

+#appendices[
+  = Disclaimer
   #let url = (
     older: "https://gutenberg.org/cache/epub/54829/pg54829-images.html",
     newer: "https://archive.org/details/memorias-postumas-de-bras-cubas_202503",
     en: "https://archive.nytimes.com/www.nytimes.com/books/first/m/machado-bras.html",
   )

-  = English Disclaimer

-  These are the first nine chapters of the book, whose English title would be _"Posthumous Memoirs of Brás Cubas"_, originally written in Portuguese by Machado de Assis in 1880.
+  These are the first nine chapters of the book whose English title would be _"Posthumous Memoirs of Brás Cubas"_, originally written in Portuguese by Machado de Assis, in 1880.
 The text is in the public domain and can be read in full online.
 For this excerpt, a version with #link(url.newer)[contemporary Portuguese] and also one with #link(url.older)[original spelling] were used for comparison; this exact excerpt of nine chapters can be read freely in
   #link(url.en)[English] also.

-  #align(right)[Maycon F. Melo]
+  #align(right)[Maycon F. Melo.]
 ]